last update 20 March 2013

 LINK

-2 daughters in Scarborough - husband (sailor Matthew Dobson) was not around, in fact we have no evidence of him after the 1832 birth of second daughter Elizabeth.
+aged 36 and 2 daughters in Scarborough - husband (sailor Matthew Dobson) was not around, in fact we have no evidence of him after the 1832 christening of second daughter Elizabeth jnr.
 She is shown here as having "independent means".

-1845 - The railway comes to Scarborough but
+1845 - The railway comes to Scarborough and

 LINK TO MAP OF PROCTER AND FLETCHER SCARBOROUGH

-afterwards it takes over 50 years for the town's retail centre to move west to "outside the walls" Westborough (where the railway station is).
+over the rest of the century the town's retail centre moves west to "outside the walls" Westborough (where the railway station is) which had started the century as an unsealed country lane.

 Today's Scarborough steam rail link (link to attribution) pulled by the "Duchess of Sutherland" - back in the '50s my main Hornby Dubloo engine was the Duchess class "Duchess of Montrose" - a beautiful scale model which can still be found on e-Bay today.